Dining Services Disclosure Statement

 - Board Plan meal costs are refunded based on the following schedule;

-- Second day through the end of the third week of the semester - 70% refund
+- Second day through the end of the third week of the semester - based on a prorated schedule.

 - After the third week of the semester - no refund.